pipiliang/docker-dashboard/readme.md

 ```
 $ npm i docker-dashboard -g
 ```
->Note: You need to install the docker before use
+>Note: need to install the docker before use, and only support `unix socket`.

 ## Usage
 ```